-In the process of annual evaluation, the Regulator took a decision on 26 May 2022 stating that JSC "Conexus Baltic Grid" complies with the certification requirements - the Regulator decides to acknowledge that JSC "Conexus Baltic Grid" complies with the independence requirements of the unified natural gas transmission and storage system operator specified in the Energy Law.
+In the process of annual evaluation, the Regulator took a decision on 13 July 2023 stating that JSC "Conexus Baltic Grid" complies with the certification requirements - the Regulator decides to acknowledge that JSC "Conexus Baltic Grid" complies with the independence requirements of the unified natural gas transmission and storage system operator specified in the Energy Law.

-According to the legal regulation of the Energy Law, if a natural gas DSO is vertically integrated in the energy supply company, this operator is a separate corporation with an independent legal personality and separated from the activities of natural gas production, transmission, storage, and LNG service provision and trading, and this in communication and in establishing its brand ensures that its identity is separate from the identity of the trading structure of the vertically integrated natural gas supplier.
-DSO JSC "Gaso" is the subsidiary of the trading company JSC "Latvijas Gāze".
-On 28 April 2022, the Regulator approved that JSC "Gaso" fulfils the requirements of the independence of a gas DSO.
+According to the legal regulation of the Energy Law, if a natural gas DSO is vertically integrated in the energy supply company, this operator is a separate corporation with an independent legal personality and separated from the activities of natural gas production, transmission, storage, and LNG service provision and trading, and in communication and in establishing its brand the DSO ensures that its identity is distinct from the identity of the trading structure of the vertically integrated natural gas supplier.
+Until 17 July 2023 DSO JSC "Gaso" was the subsidiary of the trading company JSC "Latvijas Gāze", starting from 17 July 2023 JSC "Eesti Gaas" owns 100% of the shares.
+On 27 April 2023, the Regulator approved that in year 2022 JSC "Gaso" fulfiled the requirements of the independence of a gas DSO.